Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

     CharacterController characterController;
 ```

-Once you done that you can then add the hide cursor and lockmode in the Void Start script.
+Once you have done that you can then add the hide cursor and lockmode in the Void Start script.
 ```.cs
     void Start()
     {